Calorie Intake Calculator

 In addition, if you are trying to lose weight, you will want to create a calorie deficit, whereas someone trying to gain muscle will actually want to consume more calories.

-How to Calculate Calorie Intake
+How to Calculate Calorie Intake Requirements

 In order to calculate your total calorie needs, you first need to estimate the amount of energy you burn each day.
 This is also called your total daily energy expenditure (TDEE).